The Far Ultraviolet Background: Fluorescence of Ly photons

-In the Solar system, in contrast to the WIM, the primary excitation of H atoms is not by photo-ionization but by excitation of H atoms by solar Lyman series photons (Ly$\alpha$, Ly$\beta$, Ly$\gamma$, etc.).
-Not surprisingly, the intensity of the Lyman photons decreases rapidly as one proceeds up the Lyman series.
-There is a rich literature of both theory and observations related to Ly$\alpha$ in the Solar system.

-In this paper we focus on Ly$\beta$ photons ($\lambda_\beta=1025.7220$\,\AA).
-These photons excite H atoms to either $3{\rm p}\,^2P_{\sfrac{1}{2}}$ or $3{\rm p}\,^2P_{\sfrac{3}{2}}$ (a partial Grotrian diagram for H~I is provided in Figure~\ref{fig:Ly_beta_Grotrian}).
-The excited atom has two options: de-excite back to ground state by emitting a Ly$\beta$ photon (we denote the corresponding A-coefficient by $A_{31}$) or de-excite to the $2{\rm s}\,^2S_{\sfrac{1}{2}}$ state by emitting an H$\alpha$ photon ($A_{32}$).
-We let $\eta_{H\alpha}\equiv A_{32}/A_{31}\approx 1/7.4$ (see Table~\ref{tab:Hydrogen_A_coefficients} for A-coefficient data).
-For higher order Lyman series photons the branching ratio to reach the $2{\rm s}\,^2S_{\sfrac{1}{2}}$ level is smaller.
+In the Solar system, two-photon emission is a result of fluorescence of solar Ly$\beta$ absorbed by H atoms.
+There is a rich literature of both theory and observations related to diffuse Ly$\alpha$ in the Solar system and less so on Ly$\beta$.
+Following excitation by a Ly$\beta$ photon to one of the 3p levels the atom can relax to the ground state by emitting a Ly$\beta$ photon (we denote the corresponding A-coefficient by $A_{31}$) or de-excite to the $2{\rm s}\,^2S_{\sfrac{1}{2}}$ state by emitting an H$\alpha$ photon ($A_{32}$); see Figure~\ref{fig:Ly_beta_Grotrian}.
+The branching ratio to emit Ly$\beta$ is $B=A_{31}/(A_{31}+A_{32})=0.88$.
+We let $\eta_{H\alpha}\equiv A_{32}/A_{31}\approx 1/7.4$.
+For higher order Lyman series photons the probability to reach the $2{\rm s}\,^2S_{\sfrac{1}{2}}$ level is smaller.
 Furthermore, an inspection of the solar spectrum shows that the intensity of the higher lines is smaller than that of the Ly$\beta$ line.
 As a result, we simplify by restricting our analysis to only Ly$\beta$ excitations.

-Our goal in this section is to compute the rate of excitation of H atoms by Ly$\beta$ photons.
-For this exercise we need to understand the frequency (velocity) profile of both solar Ly$\beta$ and also the velocity distribution of the H atoms.
-The geo-coronal H atoms, with respect to the Sun, have essentially zero radial velocity and a velocity width of no more than escape velocity of the Earth, 12\,km\,s$^{-1}$.
+The solar Ly$\beta$ line has a velocity profile with two horns separated by about 0.33\,\AA\ and a full-width-at-zero of 1\,\AA\ (Figure~\ref{fig:Solar_Lyman_beta}).
+In other words, the velocity width of Ly$\beta$ is quite narrow, $\pm 50\,{\rm km\,s^{-1}}$.
+The geo-coronal H atoms, with respect to the Sun, have essentially zero radial velocity and a thermal velocity full-width at half-maximum (FWHM) of 7\,km\,s$^{-1}$.
 The H atoms in the IPM have a mean velocity of $-24\,{\rm km\,s^{-1}}$ with respect to the Sun.
-The thermal velocity spread of those H atoms is $8\,{\rm km\,s^{-1}}$.
+The thermal velocity spread of those H atoms is $18\,{\rm km\,s^{-1}}$.
+Thus, H atoms in the geo-coronal and IPM can readily absorb solar Ly$\beta$ photons.

-The solar Ly$\beta$ line has a velocity profile with two horns separated by about 0.33\,\AA\ and a full-width-at-zero of 1\,\AA\ (Figure~\ref{fig:Solar_Lyman_beta}).
-In other words the velocity width of Ly$\beta$ is quite narrow, $\pm 50\,{\rm km\,s^{-1}}$.
-It requires a very high resolution spectrometer to see the structure in this line.
-Fortunately, a linear relation exists between the intensity at the valley center and the integrated Ly$\beta$ emission.
-This relation allows solar astronomers to infer the zero velocity Ly$\beta$ intensity from integrated Ly$\beta$ observations.